 Micah Sanders (Noah Gray-Cabey)

 Niki and D.L.'s son.
-A child prodigy and comic book fan, with the ability to communicate with technology.
-From comic books he's gotten the notion that he and his family should be using their powers to help people, but mostly he's just caught in the tug-of-war between his flighty ex-con father and his mother's possessive psychopathic split-personallity.
+He is a child prodigy and comic book fan with the ability to communicate with technology.
+From comic books, he's gotten the notion that he and his family should be using their powers to help people, but mostly he's just caught in the tug-of-war between his flighty ex-con father and his mother's possessive psychopathic split-personality.
 He finally finds a kindred spirit in his superpowered cousin, but their first attempt to fight crime goes horribly wrong.

-In Volume Four, he succeeds in orchestrating a resistance against Building 26 and the Government's crusade against evolved humans, using the codename "Rebel", which in the on-line comics is revealed to actually be the name of a super team he's formed with fellow evolved humans West, Abigail and Sparrow Redhouse
+In Volume Four, he succeeds in orchestrating a resistance against Building 26 and the Government's crusade against evolved humans, using the codename "Rebel" which, in the online comics, is revealed to actually be the name of a super team he's formed with fellow evolved humans West, Abigail and Sparrow Redhouse